 In defense of Ringo’s playing I have listed several tracks below that show the economy, taste, and excellence of Ringo’s drumming.
 Other tracks can be quoted as well but I see no need to over do it.

-1. In My Life – on this track Ringo borrowed a groove he previously played on “Anna”.
+1. In My Life – on this track Ringo borrowed a groove he previously copied from Arthur Alexander’s recording of “Anna (Go To Him)” which was also a recording on the first Beatle LP “Please Please Me”.
 He uses this groove on the verses and it works beautifully at the slower tempo.
 His transition onto the Bridge/Chorus alternates between quarter notes on the ride cymbal’s bell then to a full groove.
 The change is seamless and tasteful.
 The drum part as a whole is beautifully crafted.
-Ballads are harder to play simply because any flaw or mistake is magnified buy unfilled space in the music.
+Ballads are harder to play simply because any flaw or mistake is magnified by unfilled space in the music.
 There is not one flaw in his track.

 2. Please Please Me – it is no surprise that this song was The Beatles first #1 hit in Europe.
 Part of its success has directly to with the energy of Ringo’s performance and Paul’s bass line.
 Together they drive the band.
 Ringo’s fills are clean, strong and on the money.